jinchang/BATMAN_school/README.md

-## CLEASE hands-on session
+# CLEASE hands-on session

 We will use Python and Jupyter notebook for this hands-on session.
-CLEASE is written in Python and C++.
+There are two ways in which you can run CLEASE, which is writeen in Python and C++:

+1. Run on your own computer using conda or pip package management system
+2. Run on gbar, where Python and Jupyter notebook are already set up for you.

+## 1. Running CLEASE on your computer

 If you are using Windows, it is much preferred to use conda for package management and installation.
 So, if you don't have Python/conda in your computer, please go ahead and install miniconda from [this link](https://docs.conda.io/en/latest/miniconda.html).

 Now, open `Terminal` (Mac or Linux) or `Anaconda Prompt` (Windows) app and type the following lines.